 Rev Sale has taken the initiative and is currently putting together a lobbying effort to shine a spotlight onto this outrage.
 Stand For Nothing along with Nothing Matters are the national organizations taking up the cause along with local chapters of Nothing Now! in every city.
 They hope to shame Google into stopping its long standing discrimination against Nothing.
 This post is part of that effort.

 But the money question is: Why are the Google results for Nothing so lacking in real information?
 It's outrageous if you believe as many do that Nothing really matters in our lives.
 Is there such a dirth of informative websites or online resources in Google's index that it can't provide informative search results on this topic?
-Whatever the reason, Google gets an F for its handling of Nothing.
+Whatever the reason, Google gets a zero for its handling of Nothing.

 Google Trends : Comparing Nothing, Everything, Something and Anything

 The above Google Trends screenshot charts the relative interest over the past 16 years for Nothing, Everything, Something, and Anything.
 Note that around late 2009, interest in Something started to take off and continues to hold a substantial lead.
 People are least interested in Anything, which kind of makes sense, but why the sustained interest in Something?
 One big surprise is how close Nothing and Everything are.
 But you also have to wonder who exactly is searching for Nothing (we now know some are probably fans of the band).
 Consider these simple questions: Have you or anyone you know ever searched for Everything?
 Or Something?
 Anything?
 If your have, you're definitely not alone and it's nothing to be embarrassed about.

 Geo Breakdown Of Nothing Searches From Google Trends